 efforts to develop a more effective funding strategy.
 While the Board of Regents has considered a variety of funding options, at this point in time, it has yet to implement a strategy other than requesting increased federal funds.
 Moreover, since the Board of Regents did not analyze the nonfederal funding options in a comprehensive manner, it lacks vital information needed to develop a funding strategy that goes beyond federal funding.
 Further delays in implementing a viable strategy to fund the significant number of facilities projects at many Smithsonian facilities increase the risks to these facilities' collections.
 At some point, damage to priceless items may occur, and the ability of the Smithsonian to meet its mission will decline.
 Notwithstanding that the federal government has appropriated funds for facilities' revitalization, maintenance, and security, the Smithsonian could raise additional funds or use existing unrestricted trust funds for these purposes.
 It would appear that the Board of Regents' stewardship role, at a time of significant real property challenges and relatively constrained federal funds, obligates them to consider providing more private funds to meet the funding requirements of its overall mission.

-Recommendations for Executive Action

-We are making three recommendations to the Secretary of the Smithsonian and two recommendations to the Board of Regents.

-To ensure that the Smithsonian's museum and facility directors have the information they need to work with OPS to identify, monitor, and respond to changes in the security of their facilities, and to increase the comprehensiveness of key documents used to present the Smithsonian's long-term facilities needs and strategy, we recommend that the Secretary of the Smithsonian

-- ensure that museum and facility directors are aware of and understand the all-hazards risk assessment report for their facility, including how it affects the prioritization of security projects; - ensure that museum and facility directors receive daily information related to security issues, including the number of security officers assigned to the facility; and - include in the Smithsonian's estimate for facilities revitalization, construction, and maintenance projects through 2013 and in the Smithsonian's capital plan the full scope of planned projects and information on planned funding sources-federal or private funds-for each.
+Recommendations for We are making three recommendations to the Secretary of the Smithsonian and two recommendations to the Board of Regents.
+Executive Action To ensure that the Smithsonian's museum and facility directors have the information they need to work with OPS to identify, monitor, and respond to changes in the security of their facilities, and to increase the comprehensiveness of key documents used to present the Smithsonian's long-term facilities needs and strategy, we recommend that the Secretary of the Smithsonian • ensure that museum and facility directors are aware of and understand the all-hazards risk assessment report for their facility, including how it affects the prioritization of security projects; • ensure that museum and facility directors receive daily information related to security issues, including the number of security officers assigned to the facility; and information on planned funding sources-federal or private funds-for each.